jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/README.md

 The [Data](jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/Data) directory contains all the fixation probability data that we generated for the paper.

 ### Small networks
-The data for the fixation probabilities for the 100 different weight assignments for the 112 non isomorphic connected network on six nodes are provided [here](Data/Six_Nodes).  [weighted_networks_Bd.npy](Data/Six_Nodes/weighted_networks_Bd.npy) contains the results for the Birth-death process, while [weighted_networks_dB.npy](Data/Six_Nodes/weighted_networks_dB.npy) contains the result for the death-Birth process.
+The data for the fixation probabilities for the 100 different weight assignments for the 112 non-isomorphic connected networks on six nodes are provided [here](Data/Six_Nodes).  [weighted_networks_Bd.npy](Data/Six_Nodes/weighted_networks_Bd.npy) contains the results for the Bd updating rule, while [weighted_networks_dB.npy](Data/Six_Nodes/weighted_networks_dB.npy) contains the result for the dB updating rule.

 ### Larger symmetric networks
-The data for the larger weighted complete and weighted star graphs are provided [here](Data/Larger_Symmetric_Networks).
+The data for the larger weighted complete and weighted star graphs are [here](Data/Larger_Symmetric_Networks).

 ### Empirical network data
- The numerically obtained fixation probabilities for these networks are provided in [Simulation_Results](Data/Empirical_Networks/Simulation_Results).
+ The numerically obtained fixation probabilities for the empirical networks are provided in [Simulation_Results](Data/Empirical_Networks/Simulation_Results).

 ## Figures
 - [Figure 1](https://github.com/jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/blob/2779d4a5f9c167210467fe6ae6e0804254f25d09/Figures/Schematic_diagams.ipynb)